paliarush/magento2-vagrant-for-developers/README.md

 To debug a CLI script:

- 1. Create [remote debug configuration](https://www.jetbrains.com/help/phpstorm/2016.1/run-debug-configuration-php-remote-debug.html) in PhpStorm, use `PHPSTORM` as IDE key
+ 1. Create [remote debug configuration](https://www.jetbrains.com/help/phpstorm/2016.1/run-debug-configuration-php-remote-debug.html) in PhpStorm, use `phpstorm` as IDE key
  1. Run created remote debug configuration
  1. Run CLI command on the guest as follows (`xdebug.remote_host` value might be different for you):